EU and EEA citizens in Scotland

 We are particularly concerned about protecting the rights of family members of EU citizens, the processes of applying for new settled status in the UK, and continued access to independent judicial redress.
-More detail on our position can be found in the First Minister's letter to EU citizens in Scotland.

 We will do all we can to support the 223,000 EU citizens living in Scotland through this difficult time, and we will continue to push the UK Government to do the same.

 We recognise that this is a difficult time for EU and EEA citizens living in Scotland, many of whom have lived here for decades and built lives here with their families.
 EU and EEA citizens are understandably concerned about their future rights and status.

 On 14 November 2018 the UK and EU agreed a draft withdrawal agreement text which was approved by the European Council on 25 November.
 The agreement includes a transition period after the UK leaves the EU.
 The agreement extends to EU citizens and their families who come to the UK during this transition period.
 You can find the full text of the agreement here.

 On 6 December 2018 the UK Government published a policy paper setting out how the rights of EU citizens resident in the UK when the UK leaves the EU would be protected if no deal is reached with the EU.